 In the class you will learn how to breathe properly, how to relax your neck and how to develop strength in your core.
 There will be breathing exercises, gentle core building exercises which are excellent for lower back pain, twists, standing poses, and a deep relaxation session at the end.

 As well as being fantastic for relaxation, yoga helps you to help yourself – you will feel empowered and grounded.
 You will feel energised and more aware of how you feel in your body and more open.

 Classes are held fortnightly on a Friday from 2.30pm to 3.30pm

 Yoga for Men

 This class will be a small group for up to 3 men at a time.
-The group will start on Monday 3 June 2019.
+The group will start on Monday 23 September 2019.
 Sarah Buckland is a yoga therapist and she will be facilitating the sessions as a therapy class, introducing men who have no previous experience of yoga to the practice, and providing more individual attention and adaptations.
-Please call us on 020 7924 3924 to register your interest.